Goal

 - Jump with a 360° rotation

-- Natural and switch
+- In Regular and switch

 - Frontside and backside rotation